drxc00/booklyai/README.md

 # 📚 bookly**ai** (In Progress)
 An AI-Powered Ebook Generator that actually works.
 Powered by 🤖 GPT-4o.
-Built with 🚀 Next.js 15 App Router, 🟦 TypeScript, 🍃 MongoDB, ☁️ AWS S3 & 🌐 CloudFlare, and 💳 Paddle.
+Built with 🚀 Next.js 15 App Router, 🟦 TypeScript, 🍃 MongoDB, ☁️ AWS S3 & 🌐 CloudFlare, and 💳 LemonSqueezy.

 ## ✨ Features
 - 🛠️ Created using **Next.js 15**